SoftwareAG/c8y-docs/content/concepts/interfacing-devices-bundle/agents.md

 The configuration of parameters, readings, events and other information is either send to an agent ("push") or queried by an agent ("pull") through a device-specific protocol on one side.
 The agent will convert these messages into the protocol that {{< product-c8y-iot >}} requires.
 It will also receive device control commands from {{< product-c8y-iot >}} ("switch off that relay") and translate these into a kind of protocol the device requires.

-{{< product-c8y-iot >}} uses a simple and secure reference protocol based on REST (i.e. HTTPS) and JSON, which can be used for a wide variety of programming environments down to small embedded systems.
-To support real-time scenarios, the protocol is designed around a "push" model, i.e. data is sent as soon as it is available.
+{{< product-c8y-iot >}} uses a simple and secure reference protocol based on REST (that is HTTPS) and JSON, which can be used for a wide variety of programming environments down to small embedded systems.
+To support real-time scenarios, the protocol is designed around a "push" model, that means data is sent as soon as it is available.

 #### Model transformation